a design for a full life on $250 a month

 In this rectilinear example, private rooms are 6′ x 8′ (if you do not know what that looks like, measure it out).
 Frames are of either small lodgepoles; dimensional lumber with small diagonal bracing; arched, flexible, plastic sprinkler pipe for vaulted rooms (with thick, quilted covers).
 Panels, quilts, and curtains are of wood, plastic sheeting, cardboard, foam, batting, and/or fabric.
 Bathrooms are 4′ x 6′, half the size of private rooms and made of similar frames and panels.
 Whatever the design, it requires only hand tools; simple, cheap, standard parts; and a sewing machine.

 The private rooms, being made of modular panels, are conjoinable for friends, mates, and families.
 A quadruple room could have its own bathroom.
-Persons can pay for extra rooms and, for that matter, extra bathrooms.
+Individuals can pay for extra rooms and, for that matter, extra bathrooms.
 With an awning, floor, and its own fourth wall, a room can also go outside or on the roof.
-In any case, tribespeople are less than 15 seconds away from each other on foot.
+In any case, tribesmen are less than 15 seconds away from each other on foot.
 We make room for special occasions like concerts and parties by folding up the furniture and partitions of the living and workrooms.
 Population growth is accommodated first by filling in the space, then acquiring more space, then by division in the manner of cells at a natural, maximum population, which I put at about 24, the size of tribal bands.

 This is a tribal vision of life.
 It is a living we make in this house—a whole living.
 Most of it comes from just being together.
 The price of the rest, compared to that of More, is comically low.
 While living in this house, $250 a month is all you’ll need to make your life go.
 Experienced DIY punks may scoff at this figure for being absurdly high.
 However padded, this projection comes out of our time together in Las Vegas and our years of separate experiences in and out of doors, money, groups, and jobs.
 Consider: a $1,000 place for three or four people drops below $100 apiece when split 12 ways.
 As for food, even a frugivore can eat well on $90 a month.
 Put away $15 for the unforeseeable.
 Use the remaining $45 for clothing, transportation, communication, and art.
 This covers thrift store clothing; maintenance of a good, used, road bike, and occasional bus and plane fares; stamps, phone cards, and library email; books, museums, guitar strings, dancing, and dollar movies.
 In accord with tribalism’s attention to the what for over the how, we, in New Tribal financing, reduce expenses rather than raise income.
 We learn and lead a variety of cheap activities, instead of paying to follow a few expensive ones.